Life as a Scholar

 The Leadership Development Programme

-The leadership development programme is designed to equip you with the competence and courage to become a leader who embodies Nelson Mandela’s legacy.
+The leadership development programme is designed to equip you with the competence and courage to solve some Africa’s most difficult challenges and build a better society for all.

 We develop competence through 21st century leadership skills, capabilities, and knowledge sets.
 We build courage by developing your resilience, inviting you on a journey of self-acceptance, and increasing your ability to access your inner resources as you seek to make a positive impact in the world.
 The first year programme focuses on acquiring learning, and the second year programme for two-year Masters students focuses on putting that learning into practice.